 Behind the Music of Elisa Miconi

-Elisa Miconi is a multi-stylistic guitarist, composer, arranger, and instructor based in Boston, MA.
+Elisa Miconi is a multi-stylistic guitarist, composer, arranger, and instructor based in Chicago, IL.

 She is currently teaching multi-stylistic electric, steel string and classical guitar, and she is also open for and taking up on rock, pop, jazz and musical theatre gigs in the Greater Chicago Area.

-As a music professional based in Boston, I am always looking for opportunities to develop my technical skills and collaborate with other creative professionals.
+As a music professional based in Chicago, I am always looking for opportunities to develop my technical skills and collaborate with other creative professionals.
 I have already worked on several groundbreaking projects and continue to push myself in stretching my imagination and musical boundaries.
 If you’d like to learn more about my inspirations, interests, or past work, or if you'd like to take lessons or work with me, don't hesitate to get in touch! : )

 Despite not being born in a family of musicians, Elisa's musical talent manifested itself since she was a little girl.
 During preschool and elementary school, her natural inclination towards music was evident in her music classes, where she would play one of those plastic Yamaha recorders that were so popular in schools in the 1990s.
 Her musicality, sense of rhythm and dynamics were prematurely developed.